Table of Contents

 African vs Burmese Ruby: The Gem that Challenged the King of Ruby

 Competing without question, African rubies are believed to possess a beauty that could dethrone the King of Ruby—the Burmese ruby.
-While still more affordable than the latter, African ruby has the flashes of red that could fill the void left by Burmese rubies’ depleted mines.
+While still more affordable than the latter, African ruby has flashes of red that could fill the void left by Burmese rubies’ depleted mines.

 Additionally, Burmese rubies have raised too many controversial questions revolving around the ethical values of gemstones.